-Gulfport Beach is beloved by the locals and tourists alike and is a terrific place to spend the day in the sun, sand, and surf.
+Gulfport Beach is beloved by locals and tourists alike and is a terrific place to spend the day in the sun, sand, and surf.
 This man-made beach isn’t that wide but is quite long, extending all the way into neighboring Biloxi.
 The sand is soft, and for the most part, it’s quieter here than in other stops along the Mississippi Gulf Coast.
 While the water isn’t pristine, it is shallow and refreshing.
 Bring a picnic, book, towels, and drinks if you’re looking for a low-key outing.
 If you don’t want to DIY your beach day, there are plenty of umbrella rentals and quite a few cafes nearby where you can duck in for a nosh and get a break from the sun.
 Free parking is available near the beach and along the nearby highway.

-Gulfport is the perfect place to get active on the water, whether it’s simply swimming or sea kayaking, paddleboarding, even jet-skiing.
+Gulfport is the perfect place to get active on the water, whether it’s simply swimming or sea kayaking, paddle boarding, or even jet-skiing.
 There are water equipment rentals up and down Gulfport Beach, which makes it easy to ramp up the adventure factor during your beach break!
 If you’re an angler, or there’s one in your traveling party, consider a fishing charter to really take your vacation over the top.
 There are plenty from which to choose in Gulfport, and most offer a full-day, full-service experience including gear, bait, pre-purchased licenses, and even cleaning service for whatever you’re lucky enough to bring to the surface!

-Sail To Ship Island
+3. Ship Island

 Pack smart for your outing: The full and direct sun here can blaze right off the clear water, and there aren’t many shady spots where you can escape its wrath.
 Slather on that sunscreen, stay well-hydrated, and consider wearing SPF gear.

-Stroll Jones Park
+4. Jones Park

-Get Funky In Fishbone Alley
+6. Fishbone Alley

 Fishbone Alley is the entryway to Gulfport’s thriving arts scene.
 Once used for trash storage, this side-alley secret, with its laid-back, funky vibe, now celebrates the intersection of art and culture with its bold, colorful murals.
 The alley backs up into pubs, cafes, and galleries.
-Artists from the Gulf Coast are periodically asked to leave their mark here, so the alley rarely looks the same for very long.
+Artists from Harrison County and across the Gulf Coast are periodically asked to leave their mark here, so the alley rarely looks the same for very long.
 Festivals, concerts, and other live performances take place here often.
 It’s the perfect place to grab a nightcap after a day on the beach!

-Visit The Friendship Oak
+7. Friendship Oak